iworkflowio/durable-timer/docs/design/timer-engine-design.md

 ### Range Deletion Safety

 **Comprehensive View Guarantee**:

+**Safety Check for Range Deletion**: This function ensures that range deletion operations are only performed when the engine has a complete view of all timers in the target time range.
+It validates that the deletion range falls entirely within a previously loaded time range, preventing accidental deletion of timers that weren't loaded into memory.
+This safety check is critical for the correctness of the range deletion optimization.

 ```go
 func (e *Approach2Engine) canSafelyRangeDelete(startTime, endTime time.Time) bool {
     // Only delete if we have comprehensive view of the time range